Estate Executor’s Guide – [Part 1] Getting Started

 Copy of will

-• Ensure copies of the will are provided to all persons named in the will as a beneficiary.
-The following are also entitled to a copy on request: a beneficiary under a former will, the deceased’s spouse, children, stepchildren and parents.
-In some cases a former spouse and some relatives are also entitled to a copy.
+• Provide copies of the will to all named beneficiaries.
+Under certain circumstances, a beneficiary under a former will, the deceased’s spouse, children, stepchildren, parents, or even former spouses or relatives may be entitled to request a copy.

 Insurance